openhealthcare/openhealthcare.org.uk/source/_posts/2016-03-21-how-to-pitch-at-a-hackday.md

 ## 2. Explain the change you want to see

-Hack day projects that capture the immagination are mostly the ones with the potential to make a real impact in the world.
+Hack day projects that capture the imagination are mostly the ones with the potential to make a real impact in the world.
 That means that when you're pitching, you should make sure to explain just how the world will be better once you've made your project.